- Setting up business in Japan

 It is possible to hire employees (full-time or part-time) as a sole proprietor.

 As for the social security, a sole proprietor can join the national health insurance and pension scheme (kokumin kenko hoken and kokumin nenkin).

-It is necessary to obtain business licenses or permission from Japanese authorities when your activities fall into one ot those that require them.
+It is necessary to obtain business licenses or permission from Japanese authorities when your activities fall into one of those that require a business license.

 We support foreign companies who wish to operate business in Japan.

 For more information, click here.